 Performance outcomes Acceptable outcomes

 Development in the erosion prone area

 PO1 Development does not occur in the erosion No acceptable outcome is prescribed.

 prone area unless the development:

 1. is one of the following types of development:

 a. coastal-dependent development; or

 b. temporary, readily relocatable or able to

 be abandoned; or

 c. essential community infrastructure; or

 d. redevelopment of an existing permanent

 building or structure that cannot be

 relocated or abandoned; and

-2. cannot feasibly be located elsewhere.
-No constable systems is proposited
+cannot feasibly be located elsewhere.

 PO2 Development other than coastal protection No acceptable outcome is prescribed.

 work:

-1. avoids impacting on coastal processes ; and
+avoids impacting on coastal processes; and

 2. ensures that the protective function of landforms

 and vegetation is maintained.

 Note: In considering reconfiguring a lot applications, the state

 may require land in the erosion prone area to be surrendered to

 Performance outcomes Acceptable outcomes

-the State for coastal management purposes under the Coastal 71000 ptd.b10 Guttoffiloo
+the State for coastal management purposes under the Coastal

 Protection and Management Act 1995.

-Where the planning chief executive receives a copy of a land
+Where the planning chief evecutive receives a convert a land

-surrender requirement or proposed land surrender notice under
+Where the planning chief executive receives a copy of a land surrender requirement or proposed land surrender notice under

 the Coastal Protection and Management Act 1995, this must be

 considered in assessing the application.
-No acceptable autoemo is prescribed

 PO3 Development is located, designed and No acceptable outcome is prescribed.

 constructed to minimise the impacts from coastal

 erosion by:

 locating the development as far landward as

 practicable; or

 2. where it is demonstrated that 1 is not feasible,

 mitigate or otherwise accommodate the risks

 posed by coastal erosion .

 PO4 Development does not significantly increase No acceptable outcome is prescribed.

-the risk or impacts to people and property from
+the risk or impacts to people and property from The decoprision outlooms to proceed the

 coastal erosion.

 PO5 Development other than coastal protection No acceptable outcome is prescribed.

-work avoids directly or indirectly increasing the Production of the state of the
+work avoids directly or indirectly increasing the The acceptable outcome is presented.

 severity of coastal erosion either on or off the site.

-PO6 In areas where a coastal building line is No acceptable outcome is prescribed.
+PO6 In areas where a coastal building line is No acceptable outcome is prescribed

+No acceptable outcome is prescribed.

-present, building work is located landward of the The acceptable outcome is prescribed.
+present, building work is located landward of the

 coastal building line unless coastal protection

 work has been constructed to protect the

 development.

-Artificial waterways
+Artificial waterways Tax and the same of the same o

 PO7 Development of artificial waterways, canals No acceptable outcome is prescribed.

 and dry-land marinas minimises impacts on

 coastal resources by:

-maintaining the tidal prism volume of the
+1. maintaining the tidal prism volume of the

 natural waterway to which it is connected

-2. demonstrating a whole-of-life strategy for the
+demonstrating a whole-of-life strategy for the

 disposal of dredged material.

 Coastal protection work

 PO8 Works for beach nourishment minimise No acceptable outcome is prescribed.

 adverse impacts on coastal processes and avoid

 any increase in the severity of erosion on adjacent

 land by:

 sourcing sand from an area that does not

 adversely impact on the active beach system

 2. ensuring imported sand is compatible with

 natural beach sediments and coastal

 processes of the receiving beach.

 PO9 Erosion control structures are only No acceptable outcome is prescribed.

-constructed where:

-there is an imminent threat to buildings or
+constructed where there is an imminent threat to The acceptable catedine is precented.

-infrastructure of value, and there is no feasible
+buildings or infrastructure of value, and there is no

-option for either:
+feasible option for either:

-1. beach nourishment ; or
+beach nourishment; or

 2. relocation or abandonment of structures.

-2. Telocation of abandonment of Structures.
+2. Telocation of abandonment of structures.

 Statutory note: The monetary value of buildings or infrastructure

 should be more than the cost of associated erosion control

 structures.

 PO10 Erosion control structures minimise No acceptable outcome is prescribed.

-interference with coastal processes, or any
+interference with coastal processes, or any ·

 increase to the severity of erosion on adjacent land

 by:

+L •